The Nelson conjecture and chain rule property: Notation and preliminaries

 If $E$ has finite perimeter, then by the generalized Gauss-Green theorem (see e.g. \cite{AFP})

 where $\bm \nu_E$ is the generalized inner normal to $E$.
-Futhermore, it is well-known that $\d^* E,$ $\d^M E$ and $E^{1/2}$ coincide up to $\H^{d-1}$-negligible sets, so any of these sets can be used in the right-hand side of \eqref{Gauss-Green}.
+Furthermore, it is well-known that $\d^* E,$ $\d^M E$ and $E^{1/2}$ coincide up to $\H^{d-1}$-negligible sets, so any of these sets can be used in the right-hand side of \eqref{Gauss-Green}.